coderfreii/nettyServer/README.md

 # nettyServer
-this repository is meant for learn how  stream media service work
+this repository is meant for knowing how stream media server works

-this project is based on red5 ,  for learnning purpose I decide to migrate it from mina to netty , it's basiclly available for stream for flv stream.
+this project is based on red5 ,  for learnning purpose I decide to migrate it from mina to netty which I prefer to and familiar with

 credits for
   https://gitee.com/endlesshh/red5-server